BMLT Crumb Widget

 Attribute Description

-data-root-server Required Full URL to your BMLT root server.
+data-server Required Full URL to your BMLT server.

 Example: https://example.org/main_server